Categories Online Portals

 Step 1: Access the TIN Portal

-Visit the official website TIN portal to start the BIN verification process.
+Visit the official TIN portal to start the BIN verification process.
 The portal provides access to download or view BIN details.
 Make sure you are on the official site before proceeding.

 Step 2: Click on the BIN Verification Link